 What are your expectations concerning regulation under a new president?

 The rhetoric in this campaign against the industry has been quite critical.
 But my sense is that it’s a lot of smoke and not a lot of fire because next year none of the punitive stuff – like reviving Glass-Steagall – is going to make it through the House.
 The House is very pro-business, and that would negate any efforts to increase regulation regardless of who wins.
+But suppose Clinton seeks greater regulation.
+What could happen?

 If she became too adversarial, many of her supporters on Wall Street would call her and complain.
 And I think she would be far more willing to listen to the industry despite her rhetoric over the last couple of months.
 That was designed largely to quell the Sanders supporters.
 I think she’d rule the industry with a fairly light hand.